breademan/silih/README.md

 - __V__: Output node bias voltage (Vref), in steps of 0.5V.
 The original software always sets this to 3 (1.5V).
 In practice, increasing this value leads to all pixels looking 'brighter' to the MAC-GBD chip.
 Changing this may set the voltage the sensor outputs outside of the range of the MAC-GBD's analog-to-digital converter.
 - __Contrast__: Determines what values are used in the dither table and how close together the values are to each other.
 - __Dither Table__: The ROM has 3 tables of base values used for dithering: 0 for low light conditions, 1 for high light conditions, and 2 unused.

+## Settings
+Most settings are currently unimplemented.
+- __Serial Remote__: If checked, SILIH will listen for remote control button presses over the link port.
+- __On Take__: Determines what will happen when a photo is taken.
+Only "save" is currently implemented.
+- __Mode__: Single shot, burst shot, or AEB (Automatic Exposure Bracketing).
+AEB mode will take an equal number of overexposed and underexposed shots for higher dynamic range.
+- __Shot Count__: Number of photos to take in Burst or AEB mode.
+For AEB mode, this is restricted to odd numbers.
+- __AEB Shift__: In AEB mode, affects the amount added or subtracted to get the exposure time (C) of the next shot.
+A higher AEB shift means a smaller AEB step.
+1 = ±50%, 2 = ±25%, 3 = ±12.5%, 4 = ±6.25%, 5 = ±3.125%.
+- All other settings are non-functional.

 ## Remote Controller
 Silihcam can be controlled remotely by another Game Boy over the link cable port.
 This is useful for taking stabilized shots.\